 - Never change the dressing after surgery, this should be left to the podiatric surgeon.

 - The podiatric surgeon will remove the stitches within two weeks after surgery

 Your doctor may give you a lasting anesthetic for the drive home and the remainder of the day.
 You will probably not be allowed to drive home after bunion surgery, even with a local anesthetic.
 If you have undergone surgery on your left foot, you should be able to drive within four days after surgery if your car has an automatic transmission rather than a stick shift.
 If you have received surgery on your right foot, however, you may not be allowed to drive until your doctor feels you are ready.
-You will also receive medication to ease the pain for the weeks to come.
-Antibiotics are not necessary except in certain situations.
+You will also be given medication to ease the pain for the weeks to come.
+Antibiotics are not usually necessary.
 Try your best to limit your activities, and prepare accordingly by canceling all appointments and duties for at least six weeks after bunion surgery is performed.
-Talk with your doctor about when you will be allowed to return to your normal activities.
+Talk with your doctor about when you will be allowed to resume your normal activities.

 Once you are at home, you may be able to use a cold pack or ice to reduce pain.
 You should never use a heating pad.
 You should be able to shower normally as long as you are careful not to get the foot wet.
 You are not to wash the incision until after the stitches are removed.
 You should keep the bandage dry after surgery, and you should never change or alter the dressing unless instructed to do so by the podiatric surgeon.
 If your bandage becomes wet or bleeds through, you will need to return to the surgeon’s office immediately.

 Risks of Bunion Surgery

 Like most surgeries, bunion surgery is not without the risk of complications.
 Patients who are at greater risk include those who:

 - Have poor nutrition

 - Have vascular disease